If you are a community college mathematics instructor, you may know that math can be the obstacle to degree completion for many students.

 Ivy Tech Community College of Indiana and other community colleges across the country are encouraging, if not mandating, mathematics instructors to take graduate-level math classes or earn a master’s in general education math to help refine their classroom skills.

-This math certificate provides you with the mathematics content and pedagogical knowledge needed to teach effectively at the post-secondary foundational mathematics level.
+This math certificate provides you with the mathematics content and pedagogical knowledge needed to teach effectively at the community college foundational mathematics level.
 For you, the benefit is learning different ways to engage foundational learners with mathematical concepts.
 For your students, it means success in continuing their studies at a four-year college or in their workplace.

 Some of the courses in this certificate can be applied to a master of arts in mathematics education, if you wish to continue your graduate work.